mdn/content/files/en-us/web/api/contentvisibilityautostatechanged_event/index.md

 {{APIRef("ContentVisibilityAutoStateChangedEvent")}}{{seecompattable}}

-The **`contentvisibilityautostatechanged`** global event fires on any element with {{cssxref("content-visibility", "content-visibility: auto")}} set on it when its rendering requirements change, i.e. its content starts or stops [skipping its contents](https://www.w3.org/TR/css-contain-2/#skips-its-contents).
+The **`contentvisibilityautostatechanged`** global event fires on any element with {{cssxref("content-visibility", "content-visibility: auto")}} set on it when its rendering requirements change; i.e. its content starts or stops [skipping its contents](https://www.w3.org/TR/css-contain-2/#skips-its-contents).

 This occurs when: